theusaf/kahoot.js-updated/Documentation.md

 ### Quiz
 **Properties**
 `client (Kahoot)` - The client the quiz is attached.
 `name (String)` - The name of the quiz.
+Note: this value may be "null" if you joined the quiz after it started
 `type (String)` - The quiz type.
 `currentQuestion (Question)` - The current question the quiz is on.
 `questions (Question Array)` - An array of every single question in the quiz.
 New questions get added as they come in.
+`questionCount (Number)` - The number of questions in the quiz.

 ### Question
 **Methods**